modelmapper/modelmapper.github.io/user-manual/property-mapping.md

 <div class="tab-pane active java8">
 ## Creating an Expression Mapping

-You can simply define a property mapping by using lambda expressions to a source getter and a destination setter.
+You can define a property mapping by using method references to match a source getter and destination setter.

 ```java
 typeMap.addMapping(Source::getFirstName, Destination::setName);
 ```

-The types could be mismatched of the source getter and the destination setter.
+The source and destination types do not need to match.

 ```java
 typeMap.addMapping(Source::getAge, Destination::setAgeString);